AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 ### Typecast {#typecast}

+>[!CONTEXTUALHELP]
+>id="dataview_derivedfields_typecast"
+>title="Typecast"
+>abstract="This function provides the ability to change the field type on the fly to make the field available for additional transformations within Customer Journey Analytics."

 Change the field type of a field to make it available for additional transformations within Customer Journey Analytics.

+{{release-limited-testing-section}}

 +++ Details